ssvlabs/ssv-liquidator/README.md

 ### ETH1 Node and other parameters

 In order to be able to fetch all the operators and their status from the contract and react on different events you need to specify an ETH1 Node URI.
 If you want to work with a production environment then you must specify `eth.infra.com` as the `--node-url` parameter for the CLI.
 Alternatively you can set it up in `.env` file as the `NODE_URL`.

-Examples below for both scenarios.
+Example below for using alchemy api node:

-If you want to use the tool on testnet you can register in `alchemyapi.io`.
+You can register in `alchemyapi.io`.
 Once registered the URL will look like:
 `https://eth-goerli.alchemyapi.io/v2/<your-token-here>`
 You can use any node of your choice, above is just an example of using alchemy api.